ARUN-L-KUMAR/movie-review-platform/README.md

 - 📢 Toast notifications for user feedback
 - ⏳ Loading indicators for better UX
 - 🎨 Beautiful, modern UI with animations and gradients
+- 🏠 Enhanced home page with hero section and featured movies

 ## 🛠 Technologies Used